thierrydecker/myason/CONTRIBUTING.md

 The stabilization phase is done on the feature and bugfix branches.
 The big advantage is that at any time, a functional set on develop can be put into production.
-On the other hand with gitFlow, if 3 features are found on develop, that one pulls a release and that the tests invalidate one of the 3 features, it is the whole of the release which is found blocked.
+On the other hand with gitFlow, if 3 features are found on develop, one pulls a release and the tests invalidate one of the 3 features, it is the whole of the release which is found blocked.

 In addition, just like github flow, our workflow is based on a few principles to respect, three in particular:

-- Everything about develop is proddable
+- Everything in develop is proddable
 - No direct commit on develop
-- Each branch of feature or bugfix undergoes a quality pass (functional tests, code review).
+- Each branch of feature or bugfix undergoes a quality pass (functional tests, code review)

 This allows us to ensure consistency across the flow.